-While they say chicken soup cures what ails ya, I have to put in a good word for Ham and Bean Soup.
-It’s become a real go-to when we’re feeling under the weather.
-Each bite is hearty and satisfying; it’s the kind of soup that makes you feel cozy, warm, and cared for.Â
+They say chicken soup cures what ails ya but I have to put in a good word for Easy Ham and Bean Soup.
+It’s become a go-to when we’re feeling under the weather.

 Easy Ham and Bean Soup

-Ingredients Needed
+Main Ingredients Needed

-How Do You Thicken Ham and Bean Soup?
+How to Thicken Ham and Bean Soup

 Can I Make Ham and Bean Soup Without a Bone?

-Absolutely!
-If you’ve got a leftover ham bone, shank, or ham hock laying around, especially after the holidays, absolutely toss it into the soup to simmer, but truly you can get TONS of flavor simply by using a diced ham steak.Â
+If you’ve got a leftover ham bone, shank, or ham hock laying around, especially after the holidays, absolutely toss it into the soup to simmer, but truly you can get TONS of flavor simply by using a diced ham steak.

 How to Make Ham and Bean Soup With Canned Beans

-Step 1: Cook the vegetables.
-Heat extra-virgin olive oil in a large soup pot or Dutch oven over medium heat.
-Add the carrots, celery, and onion or shallot, then season with salt and black pepper.
-Saute until the vegetables are tender, 8-10 minutes then add a couple fresh cloves garlic and dried thyme, and then cook until the garlic is very fragrant, 1 minute.
+Start by heating extra virgin olive oil in a large soup pot or Dutch oven over medium heat.
+Add chopped carrots, celery, and onion or shallot, season with salt and pepper then saute until the vegetables are tender, 8-10 minutes.

-Step 2: Thicken the soup.
-Sprinkle in flour then cook for 1 minute stirring constantly.
-The addition of flour to the Ham and Bean Soup will give it a nice velvety texture.Â
+Sprinkle flour over the top of the vegetables then cook while stirring for 1 minute.
+The addition of flour to the Ham and Bean Soup will give the broth a slightly velvety texture.

-Step 4: Simmer.
-Stir the beans and ham into the pot then reduce the heat to medium-low and simmer for 20 minutes, stirring occasionally.
+Turn the heat to high to bring the soup to a simmer then reduce the heat to medium-low and simmer for 20 minutes, stirring occasionally.
 That’s it!

-Can Ham and Bean Soup Be Frozen?
+What to Serve with Ham and Bean Soup

-This recipe freezes beautifully.
-Cool the soup completely then ladle portions into Souper Cubes or Ziplock freezer bags and freeze flat.
+• To freeze: Cool the soup completely then ladle portions into Souper Cubes or Ziplock freezer bags and freeze flat.
 Thaw the soup in the refrigerator for 12 hours prior to meal time, then reheat in a pan on the stove top.

 More Satisfying Soup Recipes